Want to Be a Keynote Speaker? Here’s How Conferences Really Work

 They crave debate, bold opinions, and ideas that challenge their thinking.

-Conference organisers know this too – they’re desperate for keynote speakers who can spark a reaction and trigger discussion!
+Conference organisers know this too.
+They’re desperate for keynote speakers who can spark a reaction and trigger discussion!

 Take a hard look at your content.

-A talk titled “10 Tips for Better Productivity” might earn polite applause, but “Why Your Productivity Hacks Are Failing You” might actually get people talking – and sharing.
+A talk titled “10 Tips for Better Productivity” might earn polite applause, but “Why Your Productivity Hacks Are Failing You” might actually get people talking (and sharing).

 Aspiring keynote speakers should ask: What’s my edge?

-Find it, refine it, and use it.
 That’s how you rise above the noise.

 The Hidden Hustle: Networking and visibility